msyahmizulkepli/medibotv4-simulation/README.md

-# IIUM Medibot v4 simulation
+# IIUM Medibot v4 Simulation
 Simulation of multiple IIUM medibots in Gazebo and Rviz using ROS Melodic with working Genetic Algorithm as path planner